yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 #### Clone

-A clone is a copy of a repository in which you are a collaborator that is on your machine, not the remote Github website.
+A clone is a local copy of a repository on your hard drive.
 With your clone you can edit the files in your preferred editor and use Git to keep track of your changes without having to be online.
-It is, however, connected to the remote version so that changes can be synced between the two.
-You can **commit** and **push** your local changes to the remote to keep them synced.
+A clone does, however, maintain its association with the remote version; changes made locally can be logged (or **committed**) and synced (**pushed**) with the remote copy on Github servers.

 #### Fork